U.S. Environmental Protection Agency (EPA)

-Grants to USA nonprofit organizations, states, communities, and tribes (other than in Alaska) to clean up contaminated properties.
-An environmental assessment report is required prior to applying.
-Moreover, required registrations may take at least one month to complete.
-Funding is intended to support work performed at brownfield sites contaminated with hazardous substances and/or petroleum.
+Grants to USA nonprofit organizations, states, communities, and tribes for the capitalization of loan funds related to the cleanup of brownfields.
+Registrations required prior to application submission may take at least one month to complete.
+Funding is intended to support revolving loan programs that provide subgrants and loans to qualified entities to carry out cleanup activities at sites contaminated with hazardous substances and/or petroleum.

 A critical part of EPA’s Brownfields Program is to ensure that residents living in communities historically affected by economic disinvestment, health disparities, and environmental contamination have an opportunity to reap the benefits from brownfields redevelopment.
 EPA’s Brownfields Program has a rich history rooted in environmental justice and is committed to helping communities revitalize brownfield properties, mitigate potential health risks, and restore economic vitality.

-EPA anticipates awarding an estimated 18 Cleanup Grants.
+EPA anticipates awarding an estimated eight RLF Grants

-The project period for Cleanup Grants is up to three years.
+The project period for RLF Grants is up to five years.